scds/intro-gephi/README.md

-# Network Visualizations with Gephi
+# Network Visualizations and Analysis with Gephi
-Materials for DMDS workshop: **Network Visualizations with Gephi**
+Materials for DMDS workshop: **Network Visualizations and Analysis with Gephi**

 This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/intro-gephi) with GitHub Pages.

 Contributions by the following individuals:
-- Workshop content created by Devon Modell
+- Workshop content created by Devon Modell and Subhanya Sivajothy
 - Content edited for online use by Devon Modell, Jay Brodeur, and Richie Motorgeanu
 - Online pages created by Jay Brodeur